So, you want explosive digital results?

 That’s why the quality of traffic is an essential element of the SEO definition.

 Once you’re getting a high quality of traffic clicking through from the SERPs, you want to increase the quantity of traffic.

 That’s where the magic happens – the more high-quality (AKA ready-to-convert) traffic you can drive to your website, the more chance of conversions.

 The SEO industry is continually changing due to the frequent changes made to Google’s algorithm.
 Nonetheless, the one aspect of SEO that stays constant is that it’s made up of On-Page and Off-Page activities.
 Your SEO strategy comes down to providing search engines (and let’s face it, we’re mostly talking about Google) with what they need to give the best user experience.

-Off-page SEO builds your site’s authority and reputation through other high-quality websites.
-Techniques include link building, local listings, directory profiles, and forums.
+Off-page SEO builds your site’s authority and reputation by creating links connecting to your site through other high-quality websites.

 Relevancy: Google looks for pages most closely related to your keyword.

 Authority: This is how Google determines if the content is accurate and trustworthy.